saif-corgi/oauth-sdk-go/README-en.md

 [中文版](./README.md)
 ##  1. <a name='Introduce'></a>Introduce

-This project is a Go SDK for Shoplazza developers to complete authentication without having to understand too much Oauth2 process.
+This project is a Go SDK for Shoplazza developers to complete authentication without having to dive too deep into the Oauth2 process.

-Read the documentation for the Shoplazza certification process Standard OAuth process [Standard OAuth process](https://helpcenter.shoplazza.com/hc/zh-cn/articles/4408686586137#h_01FM4XX2CX746V3277HB7SPGTN)
+Documentation for the Shoplazza certification process Standard OAuth process is available here: [Standard OAuth process](https://helpcenter.shoplazza.com/hc/zh-cn/articles/4408686586137#h_01FM4XX2CX746V3277HB7SPGTN)

 ##  2. <a name='Quickstart'></a>Quick start
 ###  2.1. <a name='Createapp'></a>Create app
-Read the documentation for creating the app [Building Public App](https://helpcenter.shoplazza.com/hc/zh-cn/articles/4409360434201)
+Doocumentation for creating the app is here: [Building Public App](https://helpcenter.shoplazza.com/hc/zh-cn/articles/4409360434201)

 ###  2.2. <a name='Configuretheapp'></a>Configure the app
-Read the documentation for configuring the app [Manage Your App](https://helpcenter.shoplazza.com/hc/zh-cn/articles/4409476265241)
+Documentation for configuring the app, after app creation, is here: [Manage Your App](https://helpcenter.shoplazza.com/hc/zh-cn/articles/4409476265241)

 ###  2.3. <a name='sdk-demo-app'></a>Start SDK DemoApp
 1、Import Oauth SDK Go